 BASED ON THE U.S. experience of the past 50 years, there appears to be a fairly tight connection between economic growth and stock returns.
 But the story is messier than it seems.
 While economic growth and per-share profits for the S&P 500 companies grew at a similar pace over the past 50 years, earnings per share were only able to keep up with economic growth because of falling corporate tax rates and rising corporate profitability.

 The top corporate tax rate has dropped from 52.8% in 1968-9 to 21% for 2018 and subsequent years.
 Thanks to complicated tax maneuvering, many companies manage to pay even less.
-As corporate income taxes have fallen and profit margins have widened, after-tax corporate profits have grown from 6.5% of GDP in late 1968 to 9.3% in late 2018, according to data compiled by the Federal Reserve Bank of St. Louis.
+As corporate income taxes have fallen and profit margins have widened, after-tax corporate profits have grown from 6.2% of GDP in early 1969 to 9.2% in early 2019, according to data compiled by the Federal Reserve Bank of St. Louis.
 Today’s level is well above the 50-year average of 7%.